-Our half-day Be the Modern Day Father seminar on February 9, 2019 is about equipping dads of all ages by addressing some of the key issues and challenges faced by today’s fathers.
+Our half-day Be the Modern Day Father seminar is about equipping dads of all ages by addressing some of the key issues and challenges faced by today’s fathers.

 However, when it comes to how we parent, most of us unintentionally follow parenting ‘scripts’ handed to us from our own parents.
 Rarely do we intentionally acquire new skills to be the best father we can be.